wheelnext/pep_771-Default-Extras/README.md

 virtualenv .venv
 source .venv/bin/activate

-# 2. Set the extra index to the Wheel-Next Static Wheel Server: MockHouse
+# 2. Set the extra index to the WheelNext Static Wheel Server: MockHouse
-pip config set --site global.extra-index-url https://wheel-next.github.io/mockhouse/pep-771/
+pip config set --site global.extra-index-url https://mockhouse.wheelnext.dev/pep-771/
 >>> Writing to /path/to/venv/pip.conf

 # 2. Install the PEP 771 Metapackage that will give you the modified libraries: